minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 polygonId: An integer identifying the polygon.<br/>
 class: name of the class to take the mean over, in case means are not saved per class fill in all 'classes'<br/>
 **Returns**<br/>
-CSV with columns tileX, tileY, [columns of mean per index] and total area.
+CSV with columns tileX, tileY, zoom, [columns of mean per index] and total area.

 ### data/spectral/tile
 <a id='data_index_tile'></a>